-- Ask your doctor if it is okay to eat foods that contain a lot of fiber or take psyllium (Metamucil).
+- Ask your doctor if it is ok to eat foods that contain a lot of fiber or take psyllium (Metamucil).

-Ask your doctor if you have questions about ileostomy and your diet
+Talk to your doctor if you have questions about ileostomy and your diet.

 When to Call the Doctor

-- You have a fever over 101 °F, or a fever that does not go away with acetaminophen (Tylenol).
+- You have a fever of 101°F (38.3°C) or higher, or you have a fever that does not go away with acetaminophen (Tylenol)

-- You feel sick to your stomach or you are throwing up a lot.
-Or, you are throwing up a lot cannot keep food down.
+- Feel sick to your stomach or you are throwing up a lot

-- You have not had a bowel movement 4 days after leaving the hospital.
+- Not had a bowel movement 4 days after leaving the hospital

-- You have been having bowel movements and they suddenly stop.
+- Have been having bowel movements and they suddenly stop

-- You have black or tarry stools, or there is blood in your stools.
+- Black or tarry stools, or there is blood in your stools

-- Your ileostomy has stopped working for a few days.
+- Your ileostomy has stopped working for a day or two